 Tensions heat up when violent racial discrimination heightens in the U.S., Batista is ousted by Castro, the heir to the Harlem in Havana throne is taken away in haste, and Claxton must find a way to maneuver the political realities of the day.

 The cast is led by main characters Shirley Bates, a former lead dancer on the show in the 1940’s, and her son, John, who was raised on the show and drove stakes with the tent-hands in the 1950s.
 As Claxton family, their lives were deeply affected by Claxton's life and work, and their exclusive on-camera interviews add layers to this epic story.
 However, JIG SHOW is not just about family, but triumphs, connections and weaving across cultural divides.
 Above all else, Leslie is on a mission to preserve her family's legacy, before the memories die with a generation.

-A magical journey into the complexities of American entertainment, race history and family legacy, JIG SHOW combines breathtaking show photographs, rarely seen historical clips and beautiful b-roll of the city of Tampa highlighting where Claxton and Harlem in Havana were headquartered for nearly 40 years.
-The film features on-interviews with a colorful cast of former performers, past patrons, historians and academics who bring their critical perspective to the conversation.
-Classic and new music honor the beloved showman, voluptuous brown-skin showgirls and tenacious entertainers of color who bravely showcased their talents on the front-line of racial polarization and left an indelible mark on entertainment around the globe.
+JIG SHOW combines breathtaking show photographs, rarely seen historical clips and beautiful b-roll of the city of Tampa highlighting where Claxton and Harlem in Havana were headquartered for nearly 40 years.
+The film reflects upon and honors the bumpy nights and long rides on train car #66 and passion of the voluptuous showgirls and entertainers who bravely showcased their talents on the front-line of racial polarization and left an indelible mark on entertainment around the globe.